When my children were little, I wish I had known how fast the little would go away.

 - I wish I had known that my homeschool critics were wrong and that this was best for my children.

-- I wish I would have had fewer doubts and trusted God’s word in Isaiah 54:13 that says, “All your children shall be taught by the Lord, and great shall be the peace of your children.”
+- I wish I would have had fewer doubts and trusted God’s word in Isaiah 54:13, which says, “All your children shall be taught by the Lord, and great shall be the peace of your children.”
 (ESV)

 - I wish I had trusted that God really was in control, knew what he was doing, and had chosen homeschooling to mold and shape ME as much as for my children.